[Moderate revision–posted 9/29/20 (replaces 5/22/17 edition)]

 b.
 Work involving electrical or plumbing must be accomplished by a licensed electrician or plumber.
 The Managing Director for Operations Division Engineering Services must approve all designs for electrical work.

 c.
-Projects that modify mechanical systems (heating and air conditioning) are not authorized for self-help accomplishment.
+Projects that modify mechanical systems (heating and air conditioning) or require work in tunnels are not authorized for self-help accomplishment.

 d.
-Building or tunnel cabling will meet requirements of OP 61.12, Installation of Cabling in Buildings and Tunnels.
+Building cabling will meet requirements of OP 61.12, Installation of Cabling in Buildings and Tunnels.

 4. Obtaining Self-Help Approval